Materials-Consortia/OPTIMADE/optimade.md

 ## <a name="h.6.6">6.6.
 Relationships Used by Multiple Entry Types</a>

 [JSON API Relationships](https://jsonapi.org/format/1.0/#document-resource-object-relationships)
 MAY be used to describe the relations between entries.
-Human-readable description of a relationship MAY be provided using the `"description"` field inside the `"meta"` dictionary of a relationship.
+A human-readable description of a relationship MAY be provided using the `"description"` field inside the `"meta"` dictionary of a relationship.